boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

     In the first loop execution `a1` is the variable.
     In the second loop execution `a1` is the object property.
-    As a result of this behavior, every variable accessed inside of a `with` statement cannot be local.
+    As a result of this behavior, every variable accessed inside a `with` statement cannot be local.

 ## Conclusion